paritytech/polkadot-sdk/templates/parachain/README.md

 ```

 🐳 Alternatively, build the docker image which builds all the workspace members,
-and has as entry point the node binary:
+and has the node binary:

 ```sh
 docker build . -t polkadot-sdk-minimal-template